8 Natural Ways to Reduce Tick Exposure This Season

 #1.
 Break up the Lawn Monoculture.

 We are a part of the problem in the spike in tick populations, for various types of short sighted irresponsibility.
 Maybe the most notable is our odd fascination with non-native lawn monocultures.
 Traditional American lawns have been compared to “deserts” in the amount of wildlife they are able to support.
-Unfortunately it’s created an unnatural ecosystem where the only critters who feel welcome to move around openly are white-tailed deer and the white-footed mouse.
+Unfortunately, it’s created an unnatural ecosystem where the only critters who feel welcome to move around openly are white-tailed deer and the white-footed mouse.
 What do these two animals have in common?
 (If you guessed they are both rodents, no one blames you but that’s not it.)
-Mice and deer are both serious tick transporters.
-They bring the tick population IN from the woods.
-Properties that have other animals visit (opossum, fox, skunk especially) benefit from everything being on the move AWAY from the home and the family’s tick exposure is reduced by the animals carrying the ticks back into the woods.
-But as in everything related to the ecosystem there’s many layers of mystery and interrelationship.
-For example, did you know skunks hunt mice part of the year?

 #2 Keep Chickens.

 Free range chickens eat ticks and tick eggs like it’s their job.
-If you like animals and the community you live in is a decent fit for it, consider keeping some chickens or guinea hens.
+If you like animals and the community you live in is a decent fit for it, then consider keeping some chickens or guinea hens.
 Even acquiring a small number and keeping them as pets is enough to make a huge difference.
 In 12 years of organic landscaping in the Capital/Schenectady/Saratoga region, I have never once been bitten by a tick on a property that has free range chickens.
 The home owners of these properties agree that their chickens successfully reduce the tick exposure for their family and pets.

-#3 Get Rid of Barberry and Other Invasive Plants
+#3 Get Rid of Barberry and Other Invasive Plants.

 Remove Barberry to reduce tick exposure